Sakula virus removal guide

 What is Sakula?

-Sakula is a software that is categorized as remote access trojan (RAT).
-As a rule, programs of this type are used by cyber criminals.
-They use them with a purpose to control infected computers remotely and perform task that could help them to generate revenue in one or another way.
-Typically, victims are unaware that there is a program like Sakula RAT installed on their systems.
-RATs can be used to cause serious problems, for this reason they must be uninstalled as soon as possible.
+Sakula is software categorized as a remote access trojan (RAT).
+Generally, programs of this type are used by cyber criminals to control infected computers remotely and perform tasks that enable them to generate revenue in various ways.
+Typically, victims are unaware that the Sakula RAT is installed on their systems.
+RATs can cause serious problems and should be uninstalled immediately.

-It is known that cyber criminals who use Sakula target government, healthcare, technology and other sectors of this kind.
-One of the main features of Sakula that it can be used to download and execute malicious executables.
-Simply said, it can be used to infect computer with ransomware, trojan and so on.
-First example is a software that locks files stored on a computer and keeps them inaccessible unless a ransom is paid.
-Typically, programs of this type cause bot financial and data loss.
-Cyber criminals could use Sakula to send shell commands over HTTP.
-It means that cyber criminals could perform various tasks on an infected computer, for example, to launch/execute various applications that are installed on the operating system.
-It can also be used to create remote shells, programs that can execute shell commands as another user and on another computers that is connected to a network.
-This RAT can update the Command-and-Control (C2C) server that is used by cyber criminals to maintain communication with the infected system within a target network.
-It can also receive malware status and send it to the C2C server.
-Also, it can uninstall malware or put RAT to sleep mode so it could not be detected/would not run any process in the system.
+Cyber criminals who use Sakula target government, healthcare, technology, and other sectors of this type.
+One feature of Sakula is that it can be used to download and execute malicious executables, thereby infecting computers with ransomware, trojans, and so on.
+Ransomware locks files stored on the computer and keeps them inaccessible unless a ransom is paid.
+Typically, these programs cause financial and data loss.
+Cyber criminals can use Sakula to send shell commands over HTTP, thus allowing them to perform various tasks on the infected computer.
+For example, to launch/execute applications installed on the operating system.
+It can also be used to create remote shells - programs that execute shell commands as another user and on other computers connected to the network.
+This RAT can update the Command-and-Control (C2C) server used by cyber criminals to maintain communication with the infected system within a target network.
+It can also receive malware status and send this information to the C2C server.
+It can also uninstall malware or put a RAT into 'sleep mode' so that the RAT cannot be detected and does not run any process on the system.
 These are the main features and reasons why Sakula should be uninstalled immediately.

 |Name||Sakula remote access trojan|